mohamedelziat50/attendance-automation-MSP/attendance_tool_msp/README.md

-# attendance_tool_msp
+# Attendance Tool - MSP

-A comprehensive Python package for automated attendance processing, validation, and professional report generation.
-Supports both command-line and GUI workflows for educators, organizations, and technical sessions.
+An easy-to-use Python package for automated attendance processing, validation, and professional report generation.
+Built mainly for Microsoft Student Partners Tech Club (MSP), but works for any technical session or event at Misr International University (MIU).

 ## Features
 - **CSV Attendance Processing:** Validate and process attendance sheets with robust error handling.